µKoBatt – μ-friction stir welding for cell-internal contacting of large-format lithium-ion cells

 Duration 11/01/23 – 10/31/26

-Project partners Grenzebach Maschinenbau GmbH, Automation W+R GmbH, Erium GmbH, Pro-micron GmbH, Kupferberatung Technology Labor, Siemens AG, Volkswagen AG, Zwick Roell GmbH & Co.
+Project partners Grenzebach Maschinenbau GmbH, Automation W+R GmbH, Erium GmbH, Pro-micron GmbH, Kupferberatung Technology Labor, Volkswagen AG, Zwick Roell GmbH & Co.
 KG, MAG IAS GmbH

 Funding